marouenbg/ACHR.cu/paper/paper.md

 # Acknowledgments

-The experiments presented in this paper were carried out using the HPC facilities of the University of Luxembourg [@VBCG_HPCS14].
+The experiments presented in this paper were carried out using the HPC facilities of the University of Luxembourg [@VBCG_HPCS14] -- see [https://hpc.uni.lu](https://hpc.uni.lu).

 # References